stootaghaj/GISET/README.md

 3. Plots and Metrics: the results of objective metrics are provided in frame level as well video level together with some scatter plots of each metric and subjective results.
 The plot and frame-level information of metrics will be uploaded in few days.

-4. Materials: the raw reference sequence in YUV format together with encoded videos in mp4 format at spatial resolutions are provided in this folder.
+4. Materials: the raw reference frames and encoded frames are provided in PNG format.

 Dataset will be completely published upon acceptance of the paper!